-We have learned about the climate, but do you know how the climate of India is ? and why the climate of India is like this?
-Let us discuss about the climate of India in detail.
+We have learned about the climate, but do you know how the climate of India is? and why the climate of India is like this?
+Let us discuss the climate of India in detail.

-Tropical climate is mainly found in the area between Tropic of Cancer and Tropic of Cancer.
+The tropical climate is mainly found in the area between the Tropic of Cancer and Tropic of Cancer.
 Tropic of Cancer passes through India.
 So Tropic of Cancer divides India into two parts.

 Along with being tropical, India also has a monsoon climate.
 Let us first understand what is the monsoon?
 Monsoon means that the direction of the wind changes during the year by season.
 There are two types of monsoon climate in India.
 North Eastern Monsoon and South Western Monsoon

 North Eastern Monsoon - The cold winds entering the North-East direction in India are called the North Eastern Monsoon.
 The North Eastern Monsoon is affected in India during the winter season and it flows over the terrain in India.
 It is that this monsoon does not rain in India, but when the North Eastern monsoon flows through northeast India.
 You flow over the Bay of Bengal and receive sufficient humidity from it.
 After that, hitting the east coast of Tamil Nadu, it rains heavily on the Coromandel coast.
 This is the reason that Tamil Nadu receives rainfall even in winter.